epoiesen/source/source/_posts/walking-from-dunning.md

 ![Choice](/imgs/Given/Given08 Choice.JPG)

-Four years ago, we were invited, and spent an incredibly wet day exploring the 19th-century landscape, carefully arranged to allow glimpses of the castle through the trees, but not trying to hide the complex industrial organisation of the fuller's earth works.
+<p></p>Four years ago, we were invited, and spent an incredibly wet day exploring the 19th-century landscape, carefully arranged to allow glimpses of the castle through the trees, but not trying to hide the complex industrial organisation of the fuller's earth works.

 ![Team at Keltie](/imgs/Given/Given09 Team at Keltie.jpg)
 *Survey Team at the fuller's earth tanks, with Keltie Castle behind, 15 August 2012*